How We Conduct the Discovery Phase in Website Development

 💡 Aim: to have answered any questions or concerns off the back of the discovery and to have in place a set of approved next steps.

-Crucible is committed to delivering successful website projects on time and within budget.
+Crucible, a creative digital agency, is committed to delivering successful website projects on time and within budget.
 We ensure this is done by implementing our extensive discovery process as the first step.
-The next stages of website development involve designing sitemaps and wireframes; you can find out more about what’s next on our blog.
+The next stages of website development involve designing sitemaps and wireframes.
+You can find out more about what’s next on our blog.